-A bus plunged into a river in eastern Nepal on Thursday, killing at least 40 people, authorities said.
+Kathmandu, Nepal (CNN) -- An overcrowded bus plunged off a cliff and fell 200 meters (656 feet) into a river in western Nepal Thursday, killing at least 30 people, police said.

 Ten others were seriously injured in the accident in the remote mountains, which left the bus in pieces in the snow-fed Karnali River, one of the largest in Nepal.

 "The bus has broken into three pieces and the bodies were pulled out from the river and the bus," police officer Raj Kumar Thing told CNN in a phone interview from Dailekh district, about 400 km (249 miles) west of Kathmandu, where the accident took place.

 Among the dead are eight women, a baby girl and 21 men, and the toll may go up, he said.

 About 100 police and army personnel are involved in the rescue operations.